 Mr. Claude Généreux is Executive Vice-President of Power Corporation.
-He has been Chair of the Human Resources Committees of IGM, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Canada Life and Empower Retirement since May 2016, and Putnam since June 2016.
+He has been Chair of the Human Resources Committees of IGM, IG Wealth Management, Mackenzie Inc., Great-West Lifeco, Canada Life and Empower Retirement since May 2016.
+He was also Chair of the Human Resources Committee of Putnam Investments, LLC from June 2016 to January 2024.
 He has been a member of the Nomination, Remuneration and Governance Committee of Groupe Bruxelles Lambert since September 2021.
 Prior to joining Power Corporation and Power Financial, Mr. Généreux spent 28 years at McKinsey where he held various leadership positions, including Senior Partner on the Global Partner Evaluation and Election Committees.
 He also led global advanced degree recruiting for more than five years and contributed to developing, in partnership with INSEAD, a global mini MBA training program for all non-MBA recruits.
-He also serves on the Human Resources Committee of McGill University.
+He also served on the Human Resources Committee of McGill University.

 Mr. R. Jeffrey Orr is the President and Chief Executive Officer of Power Corporation and Power Financial and has been a member of the Human Resources Committee of IGM, IG Wealth Management and Mackenzie Inc. since August 2005.
-From August 2005 up until May 2016, Mr. Orr served as the Chair of the Human Resources Committee of IGM, IG Wealth Management and Mackenzie Inc. Mr. Orr has also been a member of the Human Resources Committees of Empower Retirement since June 2005, Great-West Lifeco and Canada Life since May 2006 and Putnam since January 2008.
-Mr. Orr previously sat on the compensation committee of Investment Planning Counsel from July 2005 to May 2011.
+From August 2005 up until May 2016, Mr. Orr served as the Chair of the Human Resources Committee of IGM, IG Wealth Management and Mackenzie Inc. Mr. Orr has also been a member of the Human Resources Committees of Empower Retirement since June 2005, Great-West Lifeco and Canada Life since May 2006 and Putnam Investments, LLC from January 2008 to January 2024.
+Mr. Orr previously sat on the compensation committee of Investment Planning Counsel Inc. from July 2005 to May 2011.
 He has over 35 years of experience in the financial services industry and has held a number of senior executive positions within this sector, including his present position with Power Corporation, President and Chief Executive Officer of IGM from May 2001 to May 2005, Chairman and Chief Executive Officer of BMO Nesbitt Burns Inc. and Vice-Chairman, Investment Banking Group, Bank of Montreal from May 1999 to April 2001, and various other senior executive positions with BMO Nesbitt Burns Inc. or its predecessors from 1985 to 1999.